Jordan-Kowal/django-react-starter/README.md

 **Tools for local development:**

 - `Dockerfile` to build the final Django image that includes the React frontend
-- `docker-compose` file to run the backend and database easily
+- `docker-compose` to run the application locally (frontend + backend + database)
 - `pre-commit` hooks for both backend and frontend

 **CI/CD ready to go:**

+Provides 5 different jobs:
+- [pre-commits](.github/workflows/pre-commits.yml): runs the pre-commit hooks for both backend and frontend
+- [test-backend](.github/workflows/test-backend.yml): runs the backend tests
-- QA job that runs linters and tests
+- [test-frontend](.github/workflows/test-frontend.yml): runs the frontend tests
-- Deployment job that uses the `fly.toml` to deploy to [Fly.io](https://fly.io)
+- [rebase-check](.github/workflows/rebase-check.yml): checks if the current branch can be rebased on `main`
+- [deploy](.github/workflows/deploy.yml): deploys the application on **fly.io**